lugrinc/ADA-project-claire/README.md

 ## Deliverables

-Interactive map of the swiss cantons.
+We will produce an interactive map of the swiss cantons.
-Have as a background a demographics parameter (that the user will choose).
-Add on the map the outcome of the votations (the user can choose all votations or a thematic).
+The user will be able to choose a demographic parameter (age, sex, average wage, education level..) and it will be displayed on the map as a background color for each canton.
+Then the used will be able to choose to add on the map the outcome of the votations (all votations together or a thematic).
+The outcome could be displayed as bullets representing the % of yes and the % of no for the category of votation.
+Each canton would have 2 bullets (yes and no) of size proportional to the outcome of the vote.
+The bullets color could correspond to the color of the political party that proposed (yes bullet) or opposed (no) the votation
-Keep only the demographics for which we found a significant impact on the outcome.
+We will keep only the demographics for which we found a significant impact on the outcome.

 ## Time Plan